ayrna/orca/README.md

 - [runtests.m](src/runtests.m): Script to run all the methods in order to check that the instalation is correct.

 # External software
 The ORCA frameworks makes use of the following external software implementations.
 For some of them, a Matlab interface has been developed through the use of MEX files.
 - [libsvm-weights-3.12](http://ntucsu.csie.ntu.edu.tw/~cjlin/libsvmtools/#weights_for_data_instances): we have used this framework for Support Vector Machine algorithms.
 The version considered was 3.12.
 - [libsvm-rank-2.81](http://www.work.caltech.edu/~htlin/program/libsvm/): this implementation was used for the method REDSVM.
 The version considered was 2.81.
 - [orensemble](http://www.work.caltech.edu/~htlin/program/orensemble/): this implementation was used for the method ORBoost.
 - [SVOR](http://www.gatsby.ucl.ac.uk/~chuwei/svor.htm): this implementation was used for the methods SVOREX, SVORIM and SVORIMLin.

+# Other contributors
+Apart from the authors of the paper and the authors of the implementations referenced in "External software" section, the following persons have also contributed to ORCA framework:
+- [Juan Martín Jiménez Alcaide](https://es.linkedin.com/pub/juan-martín-jiménez/89/824/a31) developed the Matlab wrappers for the SVORIM and SVOREX algorithms.

 # References
 - [1] C.-W. Hsu and C.-J. Lin, “A comparison of methods for multi-class support vector machines,” IEEE Transaction on Neural Networks, vol. 13, no. 2, pp. 415–425, 2002.